Race Date

 Prince William Forest Park is a short hop off I-95 in Triangle, Virginia.
 The closest airports include Washington Reagan (DCA), Dulles (IAD), or Richmond (RIC).

-Bunk beds will be available at the Camp Remi start line area for $30.
+Plenty of bunkhouse beds are available at the Camp Remi start line area for $30.
 Everyone must be checked out by noon on Sunday.
+You may reserve a bunk here.

 The closest hotel is the Ramada Triangle/Quantico.